-Topic 8: Improve consistency with citywide standards - 6.
-Duplex and triplex development shall meet the general applicability standards of TMC 13.06.501.A and the minimum building design standards of TMC 13.06.501.E and F, respectively.
-If any of these regulations conflict with more specific design and/or development standards stated for specific shoreline districts, the standards of the shoreline district shall apply. - 7.
+Improve consistency with citywide standards Topic 9. - 6.
+Duplex and triplex development shall meet the general applicability standards of TMC 13.06.501.A and the minimum building design standards of TMC 13.06.501.E and F, respectively. - 7.
 Residential structures of four or more units, and mixed-use structures containing residential and commercial uses shall meet the general applicability standards of TMC 13.06.501.A and the minimum building design standards of TMC 13.06.501.C.
-For developments that include pedestrian access along the shoreline, the area of pedestrian access shall be treated in the same manner as a primary pedestrian street.
-If any of these regulations conflict with more specific design and/or development standards stated for specific shoreline districts, the standards of the shoreline district shall apply.
+For developments that include pedestrian access along the shoreline, the area of pedestrian access shall be treated in the same manner as a primary pedestrian street. - 6.8.

-- 6.8.
 Residential uses shall not be permitted on the ground floor of mixed-use structures. - 7.9.
-Outdoor parking areas shall be located on the street/landward side of residential units. - 8.10.
-Public access to and from the water's edge shall be included in multi-family residential developments and the subdivision of land into more than four parcels.. - 9.11.
+Outdoor parking areas shall be located on the street/landward side of residential units.

+- 8.10.
+Public access to and from the water's edge shall be included in multi-family residential developments and the subdivision of land into more than four parcels. - 9.11.
 Residential development shall be designed, located and developed to avoid the need for future stabilization. - 10.12.
 Sewage disposal, water supply and storm drainage facilities shall be provided in full compliance with TMC 12.08. - 41.13.
 New (subdivided) lots shall be designed, configured, and developed to: - a.
 Prevent the loss of ecological functions at full build-out of all lots; and - b.
-Prevent the need for new shoreline stabilization or flood hazard reduction measures that would cause significant impacts to other properties or public improvements or a net loss of shoreline ecological functions. - S.B.
+Prevent the need for new shoreline stabilization or flood hazard reduction measures that would cause significant impacts to other properties or public improvements or a net loss of shoreline ecological functions. - V.B.
 "S-3" Western Slope North Shoreline District - 1.
 Structures, including accessory buildings, shall not be permitted on the steep slope area to the east.
 The existing stairways and trail systems which provide access from the two off-street parking areas serving Salmon Beach shall be permitted within the steep slope area.